SouHanaQiao/AMap3DMap-NO-IDFA-XC/README.md

-# AlipaySDK-in-xcframework
+# AMap3DMap-NO-IDFA-in-xcframework
- A xcframework based AlipaySDK ***Support M1 simulator***
+ A xcframework based AMap3DMap-NO-IDFA ***Support M1 simulator***

-Using AlipaySDK version: 15.8.11
+Using AMap3DMap-NO-IDFA version: 9.6.2

 ## Background
-The offical AlipaySDK for IOS been built for
+The offical AMap3DMap-NO-IDFA for IOS been built for
 - IOS
-    - armv7
     - arm64
 - IOS-Simulator
     - x86_64